Azure/deployment-stacks/TUTORIAL.md

   allocationMethod: 'Static'
 ```

-To update the deployment stack, run `az stack sub create` again and confirm you
+To update the deployment stack's managed resources with Azure CLI,
+run `az stack sub create` again and confirm you
 want to overwrite the existing stack definition:

 ```azurecli